GoogleCloudPlatform/bigquery-antipattern-recognition/README.md

 the table with the largest number of rows should be placed first in a JOIN.

 This anti-pattern checks the join order based on the number of rows of each table.
-To do so it must fetch table metadata, for which the `advanced_analysis` flag must be used.
+To do so this tool must fetch table metadata, for which the `advanced_analysis` flag must be used.

 Details can be found [here](./EXAMPLES.md#run-using-advanced-analytics).